-Goal one is to complete a "needs assessment" of clients to determine the focus for services.
+Goal One: To complete a client "needs assessment" to determine the focus for services.

-Goal Two is to develop partnerships with community and county agencies and service providers for referral purposes.
+Goal Two: To develop partnerships with community and county agencies and service providers for referral purposes.

-Goal Three is to contract with specific service providers for on-site delivery of services.
+Goal Three: To contract with specific service providers for on-site delivery of services.